MicrosoftDocs/query-docs/query-languages/dax/maxx-function-dax.md

 ## Example 2

-The following formula first filters the table InternetSales, by using a FILTER expression, to return a subset of orders for a specific sales region, defined as [SalesTerritory] = 5.
-The MAXX function then evaluates the expression used as the second argument for each row of the filtered table, and returns the highest amount for taxes and shipping for just those orders.
+The following formula first filters the InternetSales table by using a FILTER expression to return a subset of orders for a specific sales region defined as, [SalesTerritory] = 5.
+The MAXX function then evaluates the expression used as the second argument for each row of the filtered table and returns the highest amount for taxes and shipping for just those orders.
 The expected result is 250.3724.

 ```dax
 = MAXX(FILTER(InternetSales,[SalesTerritoryCode]="5"), InternetSales[TaxAmt]+ InternetSales[Freight])